home-assistant/home-assistant.io/source/_components/sensor.markdown

 comments: false
 sharing: true
 footer: true
+ha_category:
+  - Sensor
 ha_release: 0.7
 ---

 Sensors are gathering information about states and conditions.

 Home Assistant currently supports a wide range of sensors.
 They are able to display information which are provides by Home Assistant directly, are gathered from web services, and, of course, physical devices.
-Please check the sidebar for a full list of supported sensor platforms.

-## {% linkable_title Device Class %}

-The way these sensors are displayed in the frontend can be modified in the [customize section](/docs/configuration/customizing-devices/).
-The following device classes are supported for sensors:

-- **None**: Generic sensor.
-This is the default and doesn't need to be set.
-- **battery**: Percentage of battery that is left.
-- **humidity**: Percentage of humidity in the air.
-- **illuminance**: The current light level in lx or lm.
-- **signal_strength**: Signal strength in dB or dBm.
-- **temperature**: Temperature in °C or °F.
-- **power**: Power in W or kW.
-- **pressure**: Pressure in hPa or mbar.
-- **timestamp**: Datetime object or timestamp string.

 <p class='img'>
 <img src='/images/screenshots/sensor_device_classes_icons.png' />
-Example of various device class icons for sensors.
 </p>